Is Gabapentin a Safe Alternative to Opioids?You are here:

 The magnitude of off-label use of gabapentin is shocking.
 Of almost 130 million prescriptions, 99% were for off-label uses.
 What does this mean?
 The most significant risk of off-label use is the risk of adverse interactions with other drugs the individual may be taking.

 In addition to prescribing gabapentin for approved uses such as treating pain or seizures, it is now used for a range of ailments.
-Off-label use of gabapentin includes using it to treat depression, anxiety, and other psychiatric disorders.
+Off-label use of gabapentinoids include using it to treat depression, anxiety, and other psychiatric disorders.

-Many of the people who are prescribed gabapentin for off-label use are also taking other central nervous system depressants.
+Many of the people who are prescribed the drug for off-label use are also taking other central nervous system depressants.
 Those may include:

 Each of these drugs produces sedation and depressed breathing.
-Combining them with gabapentin can increase the risk factors for life-threatening breathing problems.
+Combining them with a gabapentinoid can increase the risk factors for life-threatening breathing problems.

 Is Gabapentin Addictive?